SciML/DiffEqDocs.jl/docs/src/types/ode_types.md

 ### Constructors

-`ODEProblem(f,u0,tspan)` : Defines the ODE with the specified functions.
+`ODEProblem(f,u0,tspan,callback=CallbackSet())` : Defines the ODE with the specified functions.

 ### Fields

 * `f`: The function in the ODE.
 * `u0`: The initial condition.
 * `tspan`: The timespan for the problem.
+* `callback`: A callback to be applied to every solver which uses the problem.
+  Defaults to a black CallbackSet, which will have no effect.

 ## Special Solver Options